 - How are the widows in your church cared for?
 Are they contacted frequently?
 Do they have the help they need?
 Are there adoptive or foster families in your church?
 How are you ministering to them? - Collect information about local foster and adoption ministries.
-Think of ways to communicate that information, especially to younger families in your - Learn more about Baptist Children and Family Ministries and its state children's homes.
+Think of ways to communicate that information, especially to younger families in your church. - Learn more about Baptist Children and Family Ministries and its state children's homes.
 See whether there is a Baptist state children's home near you.
 Also learn about Lifeline Children's Services and ways to be involved at lifelinechild.org. - Research Guidestone's Mission:Dignity.
 Find information and ways to be involved at guidestone.org/Mission-Dignity. - Consider ways to communicate with church members about this emphasis and ways to be involved.
-Talk with your pastor or other church leaders about vour ideas.
+Talk with your pastor or other church leaders about your ideas.

-Compile and share a list of ways church members can be involved with serving orphans and widows.
-Include ideas for individual involvement, such as bringing a meal to
+Compile and share

+list of ways church

+members can be

+involved with

+serving orphans

+and widows.

+Include ideas

+for individual

+involvement,

+such as

+bringing

-- parent, or adoptive parent to lunch.
-Encourage creativity and prayerfulness in planning.
-Publicize any events you have planned to teach - about and collect offerings for ministries you have chosen that serve widows and orphans. - Use every available opportunity to share information and facilitate involvement in the activities you have planned.
+- Publicize any events you have planned to teach about and collect offerings for ministries you have chosen that serve widows and orphans. - Use every available opportunity to share information and facilitate involvement in the activities you have planned.
 Give information to every age-level group with appropriate suggestions.